Sysprep was not able to validate your windows installation

 manage-bde -status

-To be able to run Sysprep.exe successfully, you will need to disable bitlocker and fully decrypt the OS drive.
+To be able to run Sysprep.exe successfully, you must disable Bitlocker and fully decrypt the OS drive.
 You can use either of the below two commands to accomplish this.
-When you run any of below command, it will start decrypting data on C:\ drive immediately.
+When you run any of the below commands, it will immediately decrypt data on the C:\ drive.

 manage-bde -off c: